152334H/react-viewer-viewer/README.md

 If you're wondering how to test the application, there is no testing.
 I broke the test suite for react-viewer because I had to remove a package in react-viewer (the package-lock.json link was a 404) to get it to compile locally successfully.

-#### Great, now how do I turn that webpage into a native binary?
+### Great, now how do I show that on my desktop as a native window?

-You need to run `npm run tauri build` basically.
-I don't think the binary works, though.
-The one I compiled with Github Actions is definitely broken.
+1. switch to the `release` branch because `package.json` is slightly different for tauri compilation here.
+2. run `npm run tauri dev`.

+### That sounds stupid.
+My computer doesn't even have Rust.

+There are builds available in the [releases](https://github.com/152334H/react-viewer-viewer/releases) page.
+Sometimes they even work.
+I would suggest not running arbitrary code compiled by yours truly, though.